-- Number of Honors Projects and Graduation Information: This is our check to see who will be an Honors Program Graduate.
+- Number of Honors Projects and Graduation Information: This helps us determine who is eligible to be an Honors Program Graduate.

 - Objectives and Activities: What will you do that will provide greater depth and breadth of the subject matter?
-What questions are you trying to answer or what topics are you discussing?
+What questions are you trying to answer, or what topics are you discussing?
 How will you go about doing this?
-Make sure your objectives are clear and you and the faculty advisor agree, since this is an agreement between you and your faculty advisor.
+Make sure your objectives are clear and you and your faculty advisor agree, since this is an agreement between you and your faculty advisor.

 - Final Product: What end product will show that students have greater depth and breadth of subject matter?
-What will you turn in (e.g. written paper, art portfolio, etc...?
-Make sure you are clear and the length and scope is specified (e.g. 15 minute presentation or 20 page paper with at least 5 references).
-Also, be sure the length is appropriate, since this is a significant academic undertaking that should require at least 20 hours of work.
+What will you turn in (e.g. written paper, art portfolio, poster presentation, oral presentation...?
+Make sure you clearly and fully describe what you will create at the end (e.g. length, important requirements, included sections, minimum number of references, etc.).
+Also, be sure the length is appropriate, since this is a significant academic undertaking and should take at least 20 hours of work.